mSvcBench/muBench/Docs/Manual.md

 | ConfigMap            | workmodel         | ConfigMap including workmodel.json                         |

 The K8sDeployer takes as input a JSON file, like the following one, which contains information about the path of the `workmodel.json` file (`WorkModelPath`) and custom functions (`InternalServiceFilePath`) to be stored in the related ConfigMaps, and Kubernetes parameters.
 The Kubernetes parameters are the Docker `image` of the service-cell, the `namespace` of the deployment, as well as the K8s `cluster_domain` and the URL `path` used to trigger the service of service-cells.
 Between the deployment of a service-cell and the next one, there is a waiting period equal to `sleep` seconds to avoid K8s API server overload.
 The user can change the name of the output YAML files of µBench microservices by specifying the `prefix_yaml_file`.
 NGINX gateway needs the name of the K8s DNS service and this value is stored in `dns-resolver` (be careful that some K8s clusters can use `coredns` instead of the default `kube-dns`).
-Deployment of NGINX can be avoided changing `nginx-gw` to false.
+Deployment of NGINX can be avoided by changing `nginx-gw` to false.
 The K8s NGINX service type is those reported in `nginx-svc-type`.
-It is possible to change the K8s scheduler used for the deployment of the µBench application changing the key `scheduler-name`.
+It is possible to change the K8s scheduler used for the deployment of the µBench application by changing the key `scheduler-name`.
 Using this information, K8sDeployer generates YAML files for running the µBench app, puts them in the `OutputPath/yaml` folder, and then applies them on Kubernetes, unless `no-apply` is true.
 To move the µBench application to another cluster, simply transport these YAML files.
 Similarly, these YAML files can be used to remove the µBench application from the cluster, with the exclusion of the generated namespace that should be manually removed.

 ```json